They bought a $ 1 house in Italy and then hit a Covid-19

 If they can’t stay at Da Leo’s family home near Venice, the hotels in Vergemoli are closed and completely uninhabitable, and they can’t go anywhere, Roque said.

-Roque, on the right, is pictured here with Fabriche de Vergermoly Mayor, Michel Giannini.
+Roque, on the right, is pictured here with Fabriche de Vergermoly Mayor, Michelle Giannini.

 Douglas Roque